jsiegenthaler/homebridge-eosstb/README.md

 # Recent Major Achievements
 13 Feb 2021: Got the Telenet session working finally.
 This plugin now works properly with the Telenet TV-Boxes in Belgium.

-16 Feb 2021: got the plugin working as an External Accessory.
-NPM package coming soon.
+16 Feb 2021: Got the plugin working as an External Accessory.
+Got the NPM package configured.
+You can now search for the plugin and install it in Homebridge.

 # homebridge-eosstb